Aaseesh-project/FOodKings/README.md

-#If the project need to be run locally:
+# If the project need to be run locally:

-1)
- Go to the terminal in the Visual Studio code and type:
+1) Go to the terminal in the Visual Studio code and type:

  "yarn install"

 this will download all the node modules

-2).
-Add Menu.json into MongoDB Atlas import the data into database called "foodkings" (create it) and collection called "menus".
+2) Add Menu.json into MongoDB Atlas import the data into database called "foodkings" (create it) and collection called "menus".